google-ar/arcore-ios-sdk/README.md

 # Google ARCore SDK For iOS

-Copyright (c) 2018 Google Inc. All rights reserved.
+Copyright (c) 2018 Google LLC.
+All rights reserved.

 This SDK provides access to all ARCore cross-platform features like cloud anchors.